unahouExosite/docs/rpc/README.md

 ##writegroup

 Writes the given values for the respective resources in the list.
+This provides a more compact way of writing to multiple resources compared with combining multiple `write` calls into a single request.
+The values are not necessarily written at the same timestamp.

 ```
 {